A person really must love law to get sworn in as an attorney with a copy of the United States Constitution close to their heart.

 This mission to help people, led first to Michael investing eight years in serving his community as a public defender, while his passion and ability led to him being the first attorney under 30 to be named a Felony Trial Attorney by the Legal Aid Society of Suffolk County (Public Defender’s office).
 While there, he regularly authored motions now used as a standard template for Suffolk County’s Legal Aid Society.
 He also gained a reputation as a fearless but fearsome trial attorney.

 In California since 2020, Michael has brought the experience and tenacity gained in felony trials to advocate and fight for his client’s rights and recuperation, in both mind and body.
-He is a member of the Consumer Attorneys Association of Los Angeles (CAALA) and is licensed to practice in all California and New York state courts.
+He is a member of the Federal Bar of California’s Central District, is licensed to practice in all California and New York state courts, and is a member of the Consumer Attorneys Association of Los Angeles (CAALA).

 When Michael isn’t putting his clients first, he enjoys spending time with his wife, hiking, biking, falling off a surfboard, and cheering on the 17-time-NBA-champions Lakers.